kaustubhharapanahalli/browser-extensions/text-to-speech-reader/chrome-extension/README.md

 - `scripting`: To inject content scripts
 - `storage`: To save your preferences
 - `tts`: To use Chrome's text-to-speech API
+- `contextMenus`: To create right-click context menu
+- `offscreen`: To enable audio playback in offscreen documents
+- `sidePanel`: To display the sidebar interface

 ## Troubleshooting

 1. **No voices available**: Make sure your system has text-to-speech voices installed
 2. **Extension not working**: Try refreshing the webpage or restarting Chrome
 3. **Audio not playing**: Check your system's audio settings and volume
+4. **Sidebar not opening**: Make sure the extension is properly loaded and has the `sidePanel` permission
+5. **Gemini API errors**:
+   - Verify your API key is correct
+   - Check that you have sufficient API quota
+   - Ensure the API key has access to Gemini models
-4. **"Cannot read properties of undefined (reading 'speak')" error**:
+6. **"Cannot read properties of undefined (reading 'speak')" error**:
    - Make sure you've reloaded the extension after installation
    - Check that the extension has the `tts` permission
-   - Try using Google Cloud TTS instead of Chrome TTS
+   - Try using Gemini TTS instead of Chrome TTS
    - Check the browser console for additional error messages
-5. **Chrome TTS API not available**:
-   - This usually means the extension needs to be reloaded
-   - Go to `chrome://extensions/` and click the refresh icon on the extension
-   - Or try using Google Cloud TTS as an alternative

 ## Development